ogomez92/lovelibs/readme.md

 ## Say

-Say is a snumber and string speaker.
+Say is a number and string speaker.
 It will speak numbers, either positive or negative, as well as strings.

 ### Usage